maxmind/getting-started-with-mmdb/blog-post.md

 #### Parsing a CSV

-This requires slightly more logic, but just reading a CSV file line by line will give you a significant boost in speed.
+This requires slightly more logic, but reading a CSV file line by line will give you a significant speed boost over search tree iteration.

 Free downloads of CSV files for GeoLite2 City and GeoLite2 Country [are available from MaxMind.com](https://dev.maxmind.com/geoip/geoip2/geolite2/)  If you're using the Vagrant VM, you'll find `GeoLite2-City-Blocks-IPv4.csv` and `GeoLite2-City-Locations-en.csv` already in your `/vagrant` directory. `examples/06-read-csv.pl` will give you a head start on parsing these CSVs.

 ### Insert Order, Merging and Overwriting

-In our simple examples, we haven't dealt with any overlapping IP ranges, but it's important to understand `MaxMind::DB::Writer`'s configurable behaviour for inserting ranges.
-Please see our documentation on [Insert Order, Merging and Overwriting](https://metacpan.org/pod/MaxMind::DB::Writer::Tree#Insert-Order-Merging-and-Overwriting) so that you can choose the correct behaviour for any overlapping IP ranges you may come across.
+It's important to understand `MaxMind::DB::Writer`'s configurable behaviour for inserting ranges.
+Please see our documentation on [Insert Order, Merging and Overwriting](https://metacpan.org/pod/MaxMind::DB::Writer::Tree#Insert-Order-Merging-and-Overwriting) so that you can choose the correct behaviour for any overlapping IP ranges you may come across when writing your own database files.

 ## Taking This Further

-Today we've shown how you can create your own MMDB databases and augment it with data from a GeoLite2-City database.
+Today we've shown how you can create your own MMDB database and augment it with data from a GeoLite2-City database.
 We've only included a few data points, but MaxMind databases contain much more data you can use to build a solution to meet your business requirements.